gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/manageevents.md

     </li>
 </ol>
 <p class="note">
 <b>Implementation Note:</b>  For smaller applications, such as StockWatcher, that handle relatively few events, using anonymous inner classes gets the job done with minimal coding.
 However, if you have large number of event handlers subscribing to events, this approach can be inefficient because it could result in the creation of many separate event handler objects.
 In that case, it's better to have a class implement the event handler interface and handle events coming from multiple event publishers.
 You can distinguish the source of the event by calling its getSource() method.
 This makes better use of memory but requires slightly more code.
-For a code example, see the Developer's Guide, <a href="/web-toolkit/doc/{{ release_path }}/DevGuideUiHandlers">Event Handlers</a>.
+For a code example, see the Developer's Guide, <a href="../DevGuideUiHandlers.html">Event Handlers</a>.
 </p>